Go to content

 • Colors looked great, but also needed these instructions

-• Spacing was well presented, but also needed these instructions
+• Spacing was well presented, but also needed instructions

-• Typography was presented well, especially the links to Google Fonts
+• Typography was presented well, especially with links to Google Fonts

-Every designer we shared the design system with asked us to add components as soon as possible
+Every designer we shared the design system with asked us to add components.

-Two weeks after the first release, we shipped an update with small improvements before having to focus on Feelgood’s other solutions.
+Two weeks after the initial release, we shipped an update with some minor improvements before having to focus on other work.

-In February 2020, we were about ship an update with our components.
-Then, the Covid-19 pandemic hit Sweden and planned work on the design system was postponed.
-However, I still had time to improve our Sketch library and migrate it to Figma before the end of the year.
+In February 2020, we were about ship an update with the components.
+Then, the pandemic hit Sweden and planned work was postponed.
+Luckily, I could still improve our Sketch library and migrate it to Figma before the end of the year.

-In November 2022, we finally updated the website with most of the components and some minor tweaks to some existing content!
+In November 2022, we finally updated the website with most of the components and tweaks to existing content.

-During 2023, focus was once again put on Feelgood’s other solutions.
-However, I made several big updates to the Figma library including improving components using variables and component properties.
+During 2023, focus was once again put on the other solutions.
+However, I still made big updates to the Figma library like improving components using variables and component properties.

 Some of the templates in the Figma file for the Feelgood Design System.